cfe-lab/stocky/stocky-devel/stocky/docs/source/stockywebclientdoc.rst

 Module qailib.common
 ====================
-This directory contains modules containing base classes from which other classes are derived.
+This directory contains modules containing foundation classes of the GUI framework, from which other classes are derived.
 These modules are designed to be compiled under Cpython (to make testing easy) as well as to javascript using Transcrypt.